MPalix86/elastic-box/README.md

 ### Area
 - `getResizable()`: Returns the resizable DOM element of the area
-- `detectElementsUnderArea(mode, selector)`: Detects elements under the area matching the selector
 - `on(event, callback)`: Adds a listener for the specified event
 - `off(event, callback)`: Removes a listener for the specified event (not implemented yet)

+### Resizable Area
+- `detectElementsUnderArea(mode, selector)`: Detects elements under the resizable area matching the selector (only available for resizable areas)